HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 Workflow:

-1. The requesting system initiates a $match request to the receiving system’s FHIR endpoint.
+1. The requesting system initiates a match request to the receiving system’s FHIR endpoint.
-2. The receiving system runs a weighting algorithm to determine if the Patient resource found in the request meets the minimum value asserted in the IDI profile and required for the workflow (imperfect matching with L0 invariant, input weight score of at least 9, and attributes verified at IAL1.5, is permitted when data will be returned to a HIPAA Covered Entity; when a single high confidence match is required, L1 invariant with input weight score of at least 10 and attributes verified at IAL1.8 may initiate a Consumer Match—consistent with the Digital Identity essential to securing individual health data from access other than between Covered Entities).
+2. The receiving system runs a weighting algorithm to determine if the Patient resource found in the request meets the minimum value asserted in the IDI profile and required for the workflow (imperfect matching with L0 invariant, input weight score of at least 9, and attributes verified at IAL1.5, is permitted when data will be returned to a HIPAA Covered Entity; when a single high confidence match is required, L1 invariant with input weight score of at least 10 and attributes verified at IAL1.8 and AAL2 authentication of the individual--claimed by a trusted requester and consistent with the Digital Identity guidance--may initiate a Consumer Match appropriate for access to health data when the requester is not a HIPAA Covered Entity).
-3. The receiving system intakes the $match request and runs their own matching algorithm against their patient database to determine if there are one or more matches.
+3. The receiving system intakes the match request and runs their own matching algorithm against the database of identities they manage to determine if there are one or more matches.
 4. The receiving system replies to the requesting system with the relevant Patient resource(s) in a FHIR Bundle.

 Outcome: Requesting system has obtained a valid FHIR Bundle containing either a matched FHIR Patient resource or resources or received a “No Match Found” response if the receiving system was unable to complete the request.

-#### Digital Identify Creation
+#### Digital Identity Creation
 Actors: patient (or authorized representative), Identity Provider

 Workflow:

-1. Patient completes an IAL1.8 or greater identity verification process per Identity Proofing workflow
+1. Individual completes an IAL1.8 or greater identity verification process per Identity Proofing workflow
-2. The Identity Provider binds the Digital Identifier to an OpenID Connect credential with AAL2 authentication assurance.
+2. The Identity Provider generates and binds a Digital Identifier to an OpenID Connect credential with AAL2 authentication assurance.
-3. The resultant Digital Identifier can then be associated with the patient in health IT system able to validate an Identity Provider assertion and successfully perform a Consumer Match.
+3. The resultant Digital Identifier can then be associated with the individual in that organization's system and shared, when authorized, with other systems able to validate an Identity Provider assertion and successfully perform a Consumer Match.

 &emsp;&emsp;